Best Steam summer sale 2019 deals

 Update, June 25, 11:24 a.m.: Adds details.
 June 26: Adds new featured games and prices.
 June 27: Adds new featured games.
 June 28: Adds new featured games, Grand Prix changes and indie game developer tweets.
 July 1: Adds new featured games.

-Discuss: Best Steam summer sale 2019 deals: Monster Hunter World, Hitman 2 and more deep discounts
+Discuss: Best Steam summer sale 2019 deals: Dragon Ball FighterZ, Secret of Mana and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.